purescript/purescript-free/MODULE.md

 ### Types

-    newtype Delay a where
-      Delay :: Unit -> a -> Delay a

-    type Trampoline a = Free Delay a
+    type Trampoline a = Free Lazy a

-### Type Class Instances

-    instance delayApplicative :: Applicative Delay

-    instance delayApply :: Apply Delay

-    instance delayFunctor :: Functor Delay

 ### Values